Discover the Ancient Ginkgo Tree: A Living Relic for Your Landscape

 Frequently Asked Questions About Ginkgo Trees

 Water your newly planted Ginkgo tree regularly, especially during dry periods.
 Apply a layer of mulch around the base of the tree to help retain moisture and suppress weeds.
-Prune only as needed to remove dead or damaged branches.
+Prune only as needed to remove dead or damaged branches for healthy growth.

 Reviews